 Call an Experienced Orlando Criminal Defense Lawyer

-I defend all battery on a law enforcement officer cases.
-If you were recently arrested or charged with any Florida battery offense, please call my Winter Park criminal defense law firm at 407-740-7275 to discuss your options.
+I defend all Assault on a law enforcement officer cases.
+If you were recently arrested or charged with any Florida assault offense, please call my Winter Park criminal defense law firm at 407-740-7275 to discuss your options.
 I offer a free consultation so that I can learn about you, learn about your case and determine how I can help.